-International Student Cost & Required Proof of Funding
+Cost & Required Proof of Funding for International Students

 Proof of Funding to Obtain I-20 or DS-2019

-International students come to the U.S. on an F1 student visa.
+International students come to the U.S. on either an F1 or J1 student visa.
+The financial information below pertains to both F1 and J1 students.
+In order to be less confusing, F1 students are referenced below.
 To obtain the F1 visa and study at Winthrop University, students must receive the Form I-20 from the University.
 In order to receive a Form I-20 from Winthrop University, a student must show access to funds that will cover the international student estimated costs for one academic year.
 All schools are required by the U.S. Department of Homeland Security (DHS) to make a reasonable estimate of all expenses.
 This includes tuition, fees, books, supplies, housing and meals, health insurance, and miscellaneous expenditures (clothing, transportation, recreation, etc.).
 Winthrop reviews annually the estimated cost for an international student to attend Winthrop on an annual basis.